Yu (Ben) Meng, Ph.D.

 Chief Investment Officer

-As CIO he oversees an Investment Office of nearly 400 employees and is responsible for investment policies, risk management, corporate governance standards, and environmental, social, and governance strategies.
-He implements the asset allocation set by the CalPERS Board of Administration and manages a $350 billion investment portfolio comprised of public and private investments.
+He oversees an Investment Office of nearly 400 employees and is responsible for investment policies, risk management, corporate governance standards, and environmental, social, and governance strategies.
+He implements the asset allocation set by the CalPERS Board of Administration and manages a $370 billion investment portfolio comprised of public and private investments.

-Ben returned to CalPERS after serving as the deputy CIO at the State Administration of Foreign Exchange (SAFE) for three years.
-Prior to SAFE, he served at CalPERS for seven years with his last role as the investment director of Asset Allocation.
+Prior to his time at SAFE, he served at CalPERS for seven years with his last role as the investment director of Asset Allocation.
 He also was a portfolio manager in fixed income.

-Before joining CalPERS in 2008, Ben worked at Barclays Global Investors as a senior portfolio manager, Lehman Brothers as a risk officer, and Morgan Stanley as a fixed-income trader.
+Before joining CalPERS in 2008, Yu worked at Barclays Global Investors as a senior portfolio manager, Lehman Brothers as a risk officer, and Morgan Stanley as a fixed-income trader.

-He also serves as an associate editor for the Journal of Investment Management.
+He also serves as a member of the Future of Finance Advisory Council (CFA Institute) and is an associate editor for the Journal of Investment Management.

-In 2014 Ben was the recipient of the Cheit Award for Excellence in Teaching at the Haas School of Business.
+In 2014 Yu was the recipient of the Cheit Award for Excellence in Teaching at the Haas School of Business.

 He holds a master's degree in financial engineering from the Haas School of Business at the University of California, Berkeley, and a doctorate in civil engineering from the University of California, Davis.